-Note: All of this archive came from my personal notes and not everything I wrote was actually published.
-This is one story that I think was published, but based on the extra bit at the bottom marked (Hewitt) it looks like this is the raw text file I originally sent to the Editor.
+Note: All of this archive came from my personal notes and not everything I wrote for PortFolio Weekly was published as is.
+The extra bit at the bottom (marked Hewitt) looks like it included extended quotes I originally sent to the Editor.

 “There is going to be a Fox 43 news at 10 seven days a week.
 That’s big.
 We’re adding 28 people to the staff for this project.
 We will share some staff (with WAVY)… including reporters.
 If we have a breaking story for instance… we may send one crew… but two reporters… the Fox reporter and the WAVY reporter.”
 Nesbitt adds.
 And according to WAVY President Ed Munson, “To us it’s a no-brainer We’re sure this ten o’clock news will be a real home run.”